-In addition, the Office of Service Learning & Community Engagement hosts community service opportunities and events designed to allow Hilbert College students, faculty, staff and alumni an opportunity to engage and serve with the greater community, inspiring lifelong civic engagement and strengthening our local and global communities.
-The Office of Service Learning & Engagement is located in Franciscan Hall 102.
+In addition to the support of academic service-learning initiatives, the Office of Service Learning & Community Engagement organizes community service opportunities, civic engagement programs, and reflection experiences.
+These opportunities are designed to provide Hilbert College students, faculty, staff, and alumni an opportunity to engage with our Franciscan mission, inspire lifelong civic engagement, and serve and strengthen our local and global communities.
+The Office of Service Learning & Engagement is located in the Center for Student Involvement & Leadership, Franciscan Hall 102.